MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

 2. The link will open [Google Bigquery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `bdtw-mdp-workshop` project.
 In short - Bigquery is the enterprise data warehouse service hosted by Google.
 Simply speaking you can treat `project` as an equivalent for a Database.
 All tables, views and schemas are stored there.

 3. In BQ `tables` and `views` are stored in `schemas`.
 You can access them through left side navigation panel.
 Click on the `raw_data` schema to explore data we're going to use on this workshop.
-This data is a direct copy of The [Look Ecommerce data](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?authuser=0&project=bdtw-mdp-workshop) set created by Google.
+This data is a direct copy of The [Look Ecommerce data set](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?authuser=0&project=bdtw-mdp-workshop) created by Google.

     <img width="700" alt="image" src="Images/BQ_acc_01.png" >

-4. To create a query, click on the `Editor` tab in the SQL workspace and write the select statement.
+4. To create a query, click on the `+` icon on top of the `Editor` tab in the SQL workspace and write the select statement.
 You can use the sample querries provided by the Looker team, as stated in the Dataset's public description:

     - Total number of sales broken down by product in descending order.

     <img width="700" alt="image" src="Images/BQ_acc_02.png" >

     Copy-paste the following query into the SQL Editor and press `Run`.
-Please note that in Bigquery you reference a table using backquote marks:
+Please note that in Bigquery you reference a table from a specific project using backquote marks:

     ```
     SELECT oi.product_id as product_id, p.name as product_name, p.category as product_category, count(*) as num_of_orders